MoOx/phenomic/docs/content/docs/setup.md

 ### Windows

+> The following instructions are made to run with cmd or Powershell only.

 First thing to do is to create a folder with a `node_modules` so we can install Phenomic locally.
 _Tip: you can edit ``your-website-folder`` in the text box below_.